LucasDelfino92/morrowindsharp/main.md

 Extended and flexible music system for Morrowind, allows you to easily customize your music as well as make new music mods.

 Additional files to install:
 - [**MUSE 2.02 - Necro Edit**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/MUSE%202.02%20Necro%20Edit.7z).
 Fixes a number of bugs with the original mod.
+Mod by **Necrolesian**.
   - BAIN options to install:
     - [X] Bugfix
 - [**MUSE 2 - Vanilla Intro Music**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/MUSE%202%20-%20Vanilla%20Intro%20Music.7z).
 Restores the vanilla music for the introductory scene at the Imperial prison ship.
+Mod by **Sigourn**.

 [**TUBES4MUSE - The Unofficial Bootleg Extended Soundtrack for MUSE 2**](https://drive.google.com/file/d/1z2w5TH-xW4-yuROJhlSI4sNVS4kepOZu/view?usp=sharing)
-Anonymous selection of songs from various different game soundtracks that all fit in with TES3's originals, sorted to work with MUSE, giving each region of Vvardenfell a unique character based on the music that plays there, including specific music for various dungeon types.
+Selection of songs from various different game soundtracks that all fit in with TES3's originals, sorted to work with MUSE, giving each region of Vvardenfell a unique character based on the music that plays there, including specific music for various dungeon types.
 Also includes music from other games composed by Jeremy Soule which blend in seamlessly with the rest.
+Mod by **anonymous**.

 > The filesize of this download is 2.34GB.